-1. Prevention is best done with one of the many veterinary-approved flea (and tick) preparations available on the market.
-Speak to your veterinarian to find the best, most appropriate product for your dog.
-There are topicals, collars, and shampoos, each made for specific needs.
-And in extreme conditions, try one of these sun and bug blocker overalls, which provide protection from biting insects and harmful UV rays.
+- Prevention is best managed with one of the many veterinary-approved flea and tick products available on the market.
+Speak to your veterinarian to find the best, most appropriate flea and tick prevention product for your dog.
+There are flea and tick topical treatments, collars, and shampoos; each made to address specific needs.
+And in extreme conditions, you can try one of these sun and bug blocker overalls, which provide protection from biting insects and harmful UV rays.

-10. If infestation is bad enough, or in parts of the country where fleas are on the ground, professional exterminators may be needed.
+- If infestation is bad enough, or in parts of the country where fleas are on the ground, professional exterminators may be needed.
 Here’s hoping it doesn’t come to that!

 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.